Fertility Acupuncture and Chinese Herbal Medicine near Godalming, Haslemere and Guildford

-I have over sixteen years worth of clinical experience treating a wide range of conditions.
+I have over seventeen years worth of clinical experience treating a wide range of conditions.
 During that time I have lectured extensively at BSc (Hons) level, and have been involved in the training of literally hundreds of today's acupuncturists and herbalists.

 I have a special interest in women's health, infertility and IVF.
 I lecture at post-graduate level in the use of acupuncture for fertility and IVF support, and I am a member of the Acupuncture Fertility Network.

-Just off the A283 in Chiddingfold, my practice is in easy reach of Cranleigh, Farnham, Godalming, Haslemere, and Witley.
+Just off the A283 in Chiddingfold, my practice is near Cranleigh, near Godalming, near Guildford, and near Haslemere.

 On my website you will be able to find a lot of information about fertility and infertility.